huynhnguyen-haku/ClothingStore/README.md

 # Clothing Store

-• This is a simple project created for ordering and managing baby products using the MVC1 architecture.
+• This is a simple project created for ordering and managing clothes using the MVC1 architecture.

 • There are three roles: